saptashwa2004/JHU-CRC-Vaccinations/README.md

    git clone https://github.com/EXAMPLE-USER/NEW-REPOSITORY.git
    ```

-4. OPTIONAL: Reset the repository history (clears the previous commits) [StackExchange by Zeelot](https://stackoverflow.com/questions/9683279/make-the-current-commit-the-only-initial-commit-in-a-git-repository).
+4. **OPTIONAL:** You can reset the repository history, which will clear the previous commits, by running the following block of code (Source: [StackExchange by Zeelot](https://stackoverflow.com/questions/9683279/make-the-current-commit-the-only-initial-commit-in-a-git-repository)).
     ```
     git checkout --orphan tempBranch         # Create a temporary branch git add -A                               # Add all files and commit them git commit -m "Reset the repo"
-    git branch -D main                       # Deletes the main branch git branch -m main                       # Rename the current branch to main git push -f origin main                  # Force push main branch to github git gc --aggressive --prune=all          # Remove the old files
+    git branch -D main                       # Deletes the main branch git branch -m main                       # Rename the current branch to main git push -f origin main                  # Force push main branch to GitHub git gc --aggressive --prune=all          # Remove the old files
     ```

 ### Initializing the Environment

-1. Open the newly cloned file and launch the "JHU-CRC-Vaccinations.Rproj" project file.
+1. Open the newly cloned file.
+2. Launch the project by opening "JHU-CRC-Vaccinations.Rproj".
-2. Open "Analysis Script_Vaccinations Time-Series Plot.R".
+3. Open "Analysis Script_Vaccinations Time-Series Plot.R".
-3. In the R console, activate the enviroment by runing:
+4. In the R console, activate the enviroment by runing:
     ```
     renv::restore()
     ```

-   **NOTE:** You may need to run ``renv::restore()`` twice to initialize and install all the packages indicated for by the lockfile.
-You know you are all set to go when running ``renv::restore()`` gives you ``- The library is already synchronized with the lockfile.``
+   **NOTE:** You may need to run ``renv::restore()`` twice to initialize and install all the packages listed in the lockfile.
+Follow the prompts that comes up and accept intillation of all packages.
+You are ready to proceed when running ``renv::restore()`` gives the output ``- The library is already synchronized with the lockfile.``.
+You can read more about ``renv()`` in their [vignette](https://rstudio.github.io/renv/articles/renv.html).

 ## About Original Data Source

-The [Johns Hopkins Coronavirus Resource Center](https://coronavirus.jhu.edu/) (JHU CRC) tracked and made publically available COVID-19 pandemic data from January 22, 2020 and March 10, 2023.
+The [Johns Hopkins Coronavirus Resource Center](https://coronavirus.jhu.edu/) (JHU CRC) tracked and compiled global COVID-19 pandemic data from January 22, 2020 and March 10, 2023.
+These data are publically available through their two GitHub repositories.
 We imported cumulative vaccination counts for the U.S. from their [GovEX/COVID-19](https://github.com/govex/COVID-19/tree/master/data_tables/vaccine_data) GitHub repository.
 The raw data used in the analysis script can be found in the data_tables/vaccine_data/us_data/time_series subdirectory ([original source](https://github.com/govex/COVID-19/blob/master/data_tables/vaccine_data/us_data/time_series/time_series_covid19_vaccine_us.csv)).

 The data dictionary provided by JHU CRC has been copied to this repository ([original source](https://github.com/govex/COVID-19/tree/master/data_tables/vaccine_data/us_data)).
-Additional details and methods for harmonizing the U.S. Census Bureau's 2010 to 2019 population projections with 2020 to 2023 vintages can be found in the "Population Estimates and Projections" subdirectory.
+Additional details and methods for harmonizing the U.S. Census Bureau's 2010 to 2019 population projections with 2020 to 2023 vintages can be found in the "Population Estimates and Projections" subdirectory of this GitHub repository.